 Fortunately, not everyone considers environment variables the safest place to store secrets.
 However, in seeing practical examples while researching various software products and CSPs, we noticed that this problem is downplayed and perhaps copied from working with open-source solutions.

 The use of environment variables for application-related functions and data is inherently safe, fast, and efficient for development and deployment.
 However, the stored data should not include sensitive information or secrets that could be used for attacks such as credentials, access tokens, login URLs, and connection strings.
-While the DevOps community considers this a common practice, incidents in the past have shown that, from a security perspective, this practice could be abused and have an impact on organisations in the long run.
+While the DevOps community considers this a common practice, incidents in the past have shown that, from a security perspective, this practice could be abused and have an impact on organizations in the long run.